jakearchibald/jakearchibald.com/static-build/posts/2025/06/animating-zooming/index.md

 }
 ```

 Then, as before, it tries to convert each component pair to use a common function that can express both types of value.
-However, it can't. `rotate` and `scale` are seen as too different to be converted into a common type.
+However, it can't. `rotate` and `scale` are considered too different to be converted into a common type.

 When this happens, it 'recovers' by converting those values, and all following values, to a single matrix: